ThreeM-MMM/note-illustrator/README.md

 # Note Illustrator for Obsidian

-This is a plugin for Obsidian.md designed to help Game Masters (GMs) and players automatically generate art for characters, locations, and items.
+This is a plugin for Obsidian.md designed to help you automatically generate art for your notes.
+It was originally built for TTRPG Game Masters (GMs) to create images for characters and locations, but it is universally applicable for any note.

 The plugin reads the text under a **user-defined heading** (e.g., `# Description`) in your active note, sends it to **OpenAI (DALL-E 3)**, and then automatically replaces a specified placeholder image in that note with the newly generated art.